-Japan – the only state in the world that has ever experienced a nuclear attack – boycotted nuclear weapons ban treaty negotiations in November 2016 and the latest UN conference to prohibit nuclear weapons on July 7, 2017, siding with nuclear powers such as the US, Britain and France whose ambassadors have argued that the treaty “disregards the realities of the international security environment.”
-Meanwhile, hibakusha and their descendants have painstakingly fundraised year after year to send their members to said negotiations to speak on behalf of atomic bomb survivors and their plight for nuclear abolition.
+Japan – the only state in the world that has ever experienced a nuclear attack – boycotted nuclear weapons ban treaty negotiations in November 2016 and the latest July 2017 UN conference in which The Treaty on the Prohibition of Nuclear Weapons was established, siding with nuclear powers such as the US, Britain and France whose ambassadors have argued that the treaty “disregards the realities of the international security environment.”
+Meanwhile, hibakusha and their descendants have painstakingly fundraised year after year to send their members to said negotiations to speak on behalf of atomic bomb survivors and their plight for nuclear disarmament.

 Advocates for nuclear abolition must emphasize the inhumane nature of nuclear weapons and how the development and use of nuclear weaponry is a direct violation of international humanitarian law.
 The Mine Ban Treaty (1997) and the Convention on Cluster Munitions (2008) both set a healthy precedent for how public opinion and stigmatization can have a significant role in the successful prohibition of a weapon.